 So, what exactly is this menu used for?

-- The gray row is telling us which error has been triggered.
+- The gray row tells us which error has been triggered.

-- “Show Calculation Steps…” link will prompt the Evaluate Formula panel, where you can check every single step of your formula and see exactly which one is triggering the error.
+- The “Show Calculation Steps…” link will prompt the Evaluate Formula panel, where you can check every step of your formula and see which one is triggering the error.

-- “Ignore Error” link does exactly that – it removes the green triangle from your cell and ignores the error.
+- The “Ignore Error” link does precisely that – it removes the green triangle from your cell and ignores the error.

-- “Edit in Formula Bar” link takes you to the formula bar to modify your formula.
+- The “Edit in Formula Bar” link takes you to the formula bar to modify your formula.

 - “Error Checking Options…” link opens the Error settings.
-Here you can tweak and customize Excel’s settings related to how errors are displayed and what type of errors to look for, as well as reset the ignored errors from your workbook.
+Here, you can tweak and customize Excel’s settings related to how errors are displayed and what type of errors to look for and reset the ignored errors from your workbook.

-Excel displays 9 types of errors (8 types if you are not using Office 365) and you should understand what triggers them and how to fix your broken formula.
+Excel displays nine types of errors (eight if you are not using Office 365 or Office 2021), and you should understand what triggers them and how to fix your broken formula.

 3. Trace the error back to its source.
-The Formula Auditing menu provides great features to trace back errors to the source or check which cells are propagating your errors.
+The Formula Auditing menu provides excellent features to trace back errors to the source or check which cells are propagating your errors.

 5. Fix the source of errors.
-When you find the cell which is causing the error and fix the formula, all your other dependent errors will get fixed as well.
+When you find the cell causing the error and fix the formula, all your other dependent errors will get fixed.

 #REF! error in Excel

+I get asked a lot, “what does #REF! mean in Excel?”
 The #REF! error is very common and shows up when a formula refers to a cell that is not valid.
-Usually the cell has been deleted or other cells have been pasted over (using cut and paste).
-If you see #REF errors appearing after you delete a row or a column, it is wise to click Undo (or use the shortcut Ctrl + Z), evaluate your formula and decide whether you should replace that cell or remove it.
+Usually, the cell has been deleted, or other cells have been pasted over (using cut and paste).
+If you see #REF errors appearing after you delete a row or a column, it is wise to click Undo (or use the shortcut Ctrl + Z), evaluate your formula, and decide whether you should replace that cell or remove it.

 If you cannot recover deleted data, it is good practice to perform a search in your workbook for #REF! and correct all the affected formulas.
-If a lot of errors accumulate in your Excel file, it will lead to performance issues like delays in calculating formulas or Excel crashes.
+If many errors accumulate in your Excel file, it will lead to performance issues like delays in calculating formulas or Excel crashes.

 The easiest way to prevent #REF! errors is to check for dependent cells.
-You can easily see all the cells that link to the cell you want to delete by using the Trace Dependents option located in the Formula Auditing section of the Formula Tab.
-This way, you will know exactly which formulas will be affected if you delete a certain cell from your worksheet.
+You can easily see all the cells that link to the cell you want to delete by using the Trace Dependents option in the Formula Auditing section of the Formula Tab.
+This way, you will know which formulas will be affected if you delete a specific cell from your worksheet.

 #REF! error while using VLOOKUP or INDEX

-If you ever encounter #REF! errors within your lookup formulas the first thing you should do is check your parameters and correct them.
-Use caution when you delete columns from a range that serves as the table_array argument because it will break your VLOOKUP formulas.
-A safe approach would be to switch from a hard coded value to a relative approach using MATCH function.
+If you ever encounter #REF! errors within your lookup formulas, the first thing you should do is check your parameters and correct them.
+Use caution when you delete columns from a range that serve as the table_array argument because they will break your VLOOKUP formulas.
+A safe approach would be to switch from a hardcoded value to a relative approach using the MATCH function.
 If you want to learn more about lookup in Excel, read the following articles on how to use VLOOKUP or how to use INDEX-MATCH.

 #REF! error while using INDIRECT

 For those of you who use INDIRECT to create dynamic links, please note that referencing a closed workbook in an INDIRECT formula will result in a #REF! error.
-In this case, opening the linked workbook will remove the error and your formula should work properly.
+In this case, opening the linked workbook will remove the error, and your formula should work correctly.
 Please note that closing the linked workbook will trigger the #REF! error again.